Do you know which marriage regime is right for you?

 • Seek advice

-Consider consulting with a legal and financial expert to provide guidance and advice on which regime suits your needs.
+Consider consulting a legal and financial expert to provide guidance and advice on which regime suits your needs.
 Talk to married friends and family about what decisions you are trying to make and see if they feel comfortable sharing how they had these conversations with their partners.

 • Consider your future goals